Adult Psychotherapy,

 I am Jet Simawi, a fully qualified, accredited and registered psychotherapist supporting clients face-face and also on online.

 We all experience times of difficulty, anxiety, depression and many other complexities in our lives, when trauma, life events or relationships feel overwhelming, or we can feel a loss of direction or purpose.
-Talking to a qualified therapist helps us make sense of those challenging times and offers a way through them, moving towards a better understanding of ourselves and our feelings, creating long-lasting and meaningful change.
+Talking to a qualified psychotherapist helps us make sense of those repeating patterns, relational cycles and challenging times and in the space between us, it offers a way through them, moving towards a deeper understanding of ourselves and our feelings, creating long-lasting and meaningful change in our lives.

 I am UKCP registered and accredited.
 I abide by UKCP (UK Council for Psychotherapy) regulations, this is the main professional body overseeing the accreditation and registration of psychotherapists in the UK.